Kreuzberg: Culture

 Kreuzberg has historically been home to Berlin's punk rock movement as well as other alternative subcultures in Germany.
 The SO36 club remains a fixture on the Berlin music scene.
 It was originally focused on punk music and in the 1970s was often frequented by Iggy Pop and David Bowie.
 In those days, the club rivalled New York's CBGB as one of the finest new-wave venues in the world.

-There has also been a significant influence stemming from African-American and hip hop culture on Kreuzberg's youth and the area has become a centre for rap and breakdance within Berlin.
-Though the majority of Kreuzberg's residents are of German or Turkish descent, some identify more with American or African-American culture.
+However, in the 1980s Kreuzberg was perceived as the "eldorado of squatters".
+While in the 1990s Kreuzberg was perceived as "small Istanbul" and as an "immigrants' ghetto".
+Kreuzberg has also been a significant influence stemming from African-American and hip hop culture on Kreuzberg's youth and the area has become a centre for rap and breakdance within Berlin.
+Though the majority of Kreuzberg's residents are of German or Turkish descent, some identify more with (African-)American or other cultures.

 Hip hop was largely introduced to the youth of Kreuzberg by the children of American servicemen who were stationed nearby until the reunification of Germany.
+The art collective Berlin Kidz who are known for their pichação influenced graffiti, parkour, and train surfing are from the Kreuzberg area.

 The Carnival of Cultures, a large annual festival, celebrates different cultures and heritages with colourful street parades and festivities including street entertainment, food, arts and craft stalls, music, and art.

 Kreuzberg has long been the epicenter of LGBTQ life and arts in Berlin.
 Kreuzberg is home to the Schwules Museum, established in the 1980s and dedicated to preserving, exhibiting, and discovering queer history, art, and culture.